hfengwe1/hydrologic_framework_for_GI/README.md

-# "A Holistic Framework for Assessing Watershed and Climate Controls on the Effectiveness of Green Infrastructure for Managing Peak Discharge and Combined Sewer Overflows
-We built a simple rainfall-runoff model to test different combinations of the dimensionless timescales - a hydrologic framework for urban stormwater management with Green Infrastructure.
+Assessment of climate sizing and location controls on green infrastructure efficacy- a timescale framework We built a simple rainfall-runoff model to test different combinations of the dimensionless timescales - a timescale framework for urban stormwater management with Green Infrastructure.